-2. The storage losses observed from dugout type farm pond without bund with vegetative barrier of cotton crop (with 1.3 to 1.5 m) on all sides was 46.48 cm (23.67 per cent less ) compare to pond without bund and without any vegetative barrier.
+2. The storage losses observed from dugout type farm pond without bund with vegetative barrier of cotton crop (with 1.3 to 1.5 m) on all sides was 46.48 cm (23.67 per cent less) compare to pond without bund and without any vegetative barrier.

-3. The storage losses due to evaporation from dugout type farm ponds with bund in Akola taluka, having inlet and outlet closed by net or growing barrier of cotton crop around the farm pond reduces in the range of 23.67 to 27.97 per cent compared to pond without bund and without any vegetative barrier..
+3. The storage losses due to evaporation from dugout type farm ponds with bund in Akola taluka, having inlet and outlet closed by net or growing barrier of cotton crop around the farm pond reduces in the range of 23.67 to 27.97 per cent compared to pond without bund and without any vegetative barrier.

 References